ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](align_persp_shape.png)](align_persp_shape.png)

 As you can see while the red image was distorted, the position of the red control point is no where near the blue control point we want to align.
-You can not just simply measure these two points as the red point is unlikely to be at a exact pixel position, but will have a sub-pixel offset involved.
+You can not just simply measure these two points as the red point is unlikely to be at an exact pixel position, but will have a sub-pixel offset involved.
 We will need to first calculate exactly where the red point is.

 To do that we can re-run the above distortion with verbose enabled to get the perspective forward mapping coefficients.